zahwah-codes/zahwah-codes/README.md

 - :woman_technologist: I'm working on my portfolio

-- :dart: My 2022 goal is to learn Swift and Java
+- :dart: My 2022 goal is to learn Swift and C++

 - :musical_keyboard: As a music producer, I love listening to all types of music (except musicals, don't @ me)